cd0800/2025-SE-CD-IntroToPython/docs/3. Loops/Exercises/problem2.md

 ```
 and continue prompting the user for coins.

-2. Run your program with python coke.py.
+2. Run your program with `python ginger_beer_machine.py`.
 At your `Insert Coin`: prompt, type `10` and press Enter.
 Your program should output:
 ```
 Amount Due: 40
 ```
 and continue prompting the user for coins.

-3. Run your program with python coke.py.
+3. Run your program with `python ginger_beer_machine.py`.
 At your `Insert Coin`: prompt, type `5` and press Enter.
 Your program should output:
 ```
 Amount Due: 45
 ```
 and continue prompting the user for coins.

-4. Run your program with python coke.py.
+4. Run your program with `python ginger_beer_machine.py`.
 At your `Insert Coin`: prompt, type `30` and press Enter.
 Your program should output:
 ```
 Amount Due: 50
 ```